eaa3/aml_install/README.md

   * kinetic_gpu_docker
   * kinetic_docker

-  After running the script line above you should be able to see a new image set up on your docker tagged as `dev:indigo_gpu_docker`.
+After running the script line above you should be able to see a new image set up on your docker and tagged as `dev:indigo_gpu_docker`.
+You should be able to list it by doing `docker images`.

 Now in the AML docker folder located at `$HOME/Projects/aml_ws/src/aml/aml_docker` you will find a set of scripts that will help you run your docker container, among other examples.
-If you want to open a bash shell to the docker container just built, then execute or source the script `$HOME/Projects/aml_ws/src/aml/aml_docker/bash.sh dev:indigo_gpu_docker` (note the built docker image tag passed as argument to the script).
+For instance, if you want to open a bash shell to the docker container just built, then execute or source the script `$HOME/Projects/aml_ws/src/aml/aml_docker/bash.sh dev:indigo_gpu_docker` (note image tag is passed as argument to the script).

-### Alternative way building the AML docker
+### Alternative options upon building the AML docker

-If you have your own catkin_workspace path or want to create a different one, you can run the above command with an additional parameter  below:
+If you want to create a different one for the aml catkin workspace created for docker, you can run the above command with an additional parameter below:

 `bash -c "$(curl https://raw.githubusercontent.com/eaa3/aml_install/master/install.sh)" indigo_gpu_docker my/path/to-my-catkin-ws`

+  * Remember, you do not need to have ROS installed in the host machine.
+The path for catkin workspace is created in the host so as to make it available for the docker container later, see aml_docker scripts at `$HOME/Projects/aml_ws/src/aml/aml_docker`.

 ## Setting up host computer without docker